-Civil Procedure Course Code LAWF 3910 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m 10% participation in pe riodic small group discu ssions in class Assessment Method 30% optional help-not- hurt assignment 60% or 90% final exam Fraser, Horn, and Griffi n, The Conduct of Civil L itigation in British Materials Columbia, Student Edit ion, 2nd edn (LexisNexis 5, 2020).
-The 1st edition is also a • d examination of issues ' - n from first meeting the • judgment in the Supreme Court of British Columbia.
+Civil Procedure Course Code LAWF 3910 Section Number 01 Instructor Professor Matt Malone Course is open to 2L or 3L Course is required Semester fall Credits 3 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m Assessment Method TBC Materials The readings are taken from the bar exam materials for the PLTC Qualification Examination.
+The course reader is the Barrister's Civil examination materials, which are freely available online.
+Calendar Description This course is a detailed examination of issues which arise in the progress of a civil action from first meeting the client through to judgment in the Supreme Court of British Columbia.
 The British Columbia Rules of Court are set in the context of the values underlying them.
 What sort of civil litigation system do we want?
-Calendar Description What sort of system do we in fact have?
-Particular attention is paid Calcillati Description to the linkages between the apparently discrete components of the process as set out in the Rules, linkages at the levels of both the underlying values and the actual practice.
+What sort of system do we in fact have?
+Particular attention is paid to the linkages between the apparently discrete components of the process as set out in the Rules, linkages at the levels of both the underlying values and the actual practice.
 The use of procedures under the Rules to anticipate and resolve evidence problems that might arise at trial is emphasized.
-Interprovincial and international aspects of the civil litig ation process are also co onsidered.
-This course will: introduce the fundamentals of civil procedure and familiarize students with the structure of a civil action, · Other Information 2. provide a theoretical framework for the rules of procedure and identify the values and policies on which the rules are based, and 3. place the rules in a practical context to encourage future practitioners to use the rules in a responsible, strategic, and cost- effective manner.
+Interprovincial and international aspects of the civil litigation process are also considered.
+Other Information The course is intended to: Introduce the fundamentals of civil procedure and familiarize students with the structures of a civil action.
+Provide a theoretical framework for the rules of civil procedure and identify the values and policies on which the rules are based.
+Place the rules in practical context to encourage future practitioners to use the rules in a responsible, strategic, and cost-effective manner.
+Encourage students to follow and adhere to established instructions regarding procedure.